arv-trial/Group22_PDC_A3/README.md

 # Run in you localhost
 $ npm start
 ```
-To test server, in browser's URL bar, enter: `http://localhost:8080/drug`, you should see a list of drug
+To test server, in browser's URL bar, enter: `http://localhost:8080/drug`, you should see a list of drugs